Recovering from Arm Lift Surgery

 Jan 11, 2017 @ 01:00 PM — by Dina Eliopoulos

-For people who are dealing with hanging, excess skin and fat on their upper arms, whether due to the natural aging process or weight loss, arm lift surgery can represent an excellent means of rejuvenating their upper bodies.
+For people who are dealing with hanging, excess skin and fat on their upper arms, whether due to the natural aging process or weight loss, brachioplasty can represent an excellent means of rejuvenating their upper bodies.
 Using minimally invasive techniques, Dr. Dina Eliopoulos is able to produce natural-looking, aesthetically pleasing results through arm lift surgery, with subtle, inconspicuous scarring and contours that complement the patient’s proportions perfectly.
 Patients emerge from surgery looking younger, fitter, and all around healthier.

 For all of its benefits, however, arm lift surgery remains a serious surgical procedure and, as such, entails a fairly significant recovery period.
 Dr. Eliopoulos discusses arm lift recovery in detail during consultations at her Chelmsford, MA plastic surgery practice so that patients know precisely what to expect before they commit to the procedure.
-In order to achieve proper healing and the best possible results from surgery, patients must be willing and able to follow all post-operative instructions provided to them by Dr. Eliopoulos, a point that she makes clear from the start.
+In order to achieve proper healing and the best possible results from surgery, patients must be willing and able to follow all post-operative instructions provided to them by Chelmsford Arm Lift provider Dr. Eliopoulos, a point that she makes clear from the start.

 Recovering from Arm Lift Surgery

 Before you undergo arm lift surgery, Dr. Eliopoulos will provide you with post-operative instructions specific to your case.
-However, the following will give you a general idea of what to expect in the days and weeks after your surgery.
+However, the following will give you a general idea of what to expect in the days and weeks after your arm lift surgery.

 The First Two Days after Surgery